azuredevcollege/trainingdays/day6/challenges/challenge3.md

 2: sit0@NONE: <NOARP> mtu 1480 qdisc noop state DOWN qlen 1000
     link/sit 0.0.0.0 brd 0.0.0.0
 ```
-As you can see there isn't any eth device has created.
+As you can see, there isn't any eth device that has created.
 This container can't communicate with any endpoint.
-Type exit and container will be automatically deleted.
+Type exit, container will be automatically deleted.

 ***
 **6: User-defined bridge network**

-All containers without a --network specified, are attached to the default bridge network.
+All containers without a --network specified are connected to the default bridge network.
 This can be a risk, as unrelated stacks/services/containers are then able to communicate.
 Using a user-defined network provides a scoped network in which only containers attached to that network are able to communicate.
 If your containers use the default bridge network, you can configure it, but all the containers use the same settings, such as MTU and iptables rules.
 In addition, configuring the default bridge network happens outside of Docker itself, and requires a restart of Docker.
-User-defined bridge networks are created and configured using docker network create.
-If different groups of applications have different network requirements, you can configure each user-defined bridge separately, as you create it.
+User-defined bridge networks are created by using ```docker network create``` command.
+If different group of applications have different network requirements, you can configure each user-defined bridge network separately while creating them.
 Containers connected to the same user-defined bridge network effectively expose all ports to each other.
 For a port to be accessible to containers or non-Docker hosts on different networks, that port must be published using the -p or --publish flag which we will come later.
 For now let's create our first user-defined bridge network.

 Type:
 ```shell